-Let me put it this way… I’ve took domains from one market and placed them in unrelated markets few times.
+Let me put it this way… I’ve taken domains from one market and placed them in unrelated markets a few times.

 The outcome?
 They’ve always performed just as well as domains related to the same market.
 So, the answer is “NO”, there’s no repercussions taking niche specific domains and using them in another market.

 The only reason why I recommend using keywords is because of an aesthetics issue.
 As in, it can look a little more pleasing to the eye, initially.
 But apart from that, it’ll make no difference compared to using a niche-specific domain.

 The most important thing here is getting a domain with the highest DA as possible.
 Because like I said before… The higher the domain authority, the quicker, easier, and higher you will rank for your keywords.